deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/Introduction.md

 - Arrays is the most basic type of data structure that stores similar kind of values.
 - Each item in a array is a element and can be accessed using a index.
     - Normally arrays have 0 based index which means indexing starts from 0 and goes till _n - 1_ where n is the number of elements in array.
+    - Arrays can have 0 based indexing, 1 based indexing or n based indexing (for negative values)
 - Size of an array is fixed at runtime when initialized.
 It can't be changed after initialization.
 - If size has to be changed after initialization, use _ArrayList_ (Collection class) instead.
 - Size of an array can be specified using int only, since arrays are int based index.
 - The ArrayIndexOutOfBoundsException is thrown when a non-existing index of an array is being accessed.
+- Arrays are used to implement mathematical vectors and matrices, as well as other kinds of rectangular tables.
+- Many databases, small and large, consist of (or include) one-dimensional arrays whose elements are records.
+- Arrays are used to implement other data structures, such as heaps, hash tables, deques, queues, stacks, strings, and VLists.
 - Below is the representation,

 <img width="426" alt="screen shot 2016-08-31 at 2 21 49 pm" src="https://cloud.githubusercontent.com/assets/3439029/18146774/600b0d4a-6f86-11e6-8005-3f6da1afc95f.png">